uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 Semantic methods can perform better than simple chunking methods especially for poorly structured documents.
 However, they are not a silver bullet.
 If we are dealing with a well-structured document, simple chunking methods can often be more effective.

 We must also keep in mind that semantic chunking requires computing embeddings for each sentence or sentence window in every document, which can make it unsuitable for certain applications.

-Therefore, in real applications, you need to weigh the benefits of semantic chunking against the cost instead of just implementing the fanciest method you know.
+Therefore, in real applications, you need to weigh the benefits of semantic chunking against the cost instead of implementing the fanciest method you know to show-off your skills.

-## Contextualized Chunking
+## Contextualizing Chunks

 Apart from changing the chunking strategy, we can also improve performance by contextualizing the chunks.
 This can improve the retrieval process as the LLM now has more information to generate a response.